List of Naruto characters: Rin Nohara

-Rin Nohara (のはら リン, Nohara Rin) is a girl member of Team Minato and the teammate of Kakashi Hatake and Obito Uchiha, appearing only in person during the Kakashi Gaiden act.
-Rin acts as a medical ninja and had a crush on Kakashi, though she is unaware that she herself has the affection of Obito.
-When Team Minato is sent to sabotage Kannabi Bridge during the Third Great Ninja War, Rin is kidnapped by the Iwagakure ninja before the resulting rescue mission ends with Obito's apparent death.
-Sometime afterward, Rin is captured by the Kirigakure ninja and made into Isobu's Jinchuriki as part of a Trojan horse scheme to destroy Konoha.
+Rin Nohara (のはら リン, Nohara Rin) is a female member of Team Minato and the teammate of Kakashi Hatake and Obito Uchiha, appearing only in person during the Kakashi Gaiden act.
+She acts as a medical ninja and had a crush on Kakashi, though she is unaware that she herself has the affection of Obito.
+When Team Minato is sent to sabotage Kannabi Bridge during the Third Great Ninja War, she was kidnapped by the Iwagakure ninja before the resulting rescue mission ends with Obito's apparent death.
+Sometime afterward, she is captured by the Kirigakure ninja and made into Isobu's Jinchuriki as part of a Trojan horse scheme to destroy Konoha.
 Rin realized the scheme while being rescued and jumped in the way of Kakashi's Lightning Blade to save the village at the cost of her life, which is later revealed to have been orchestrated by Madara to break Obito's spirit.
 Obito later learns upon his death that Rin's spirit has always been waiting for him, and later guides him to the other side after he metaphysically helps Kakashi one last time in his team's battle against Kaguya.
 In the Japanese anime, Rin's voice actress is Haruhi Nanao, and her English voice actress is Stephanie Sheh.